Structure Formation in the Early Universe: Why the Standard Equation is inadequate to study Density Perturbations

-In this appendix it will be shown that the standard equation is inadequate to study the evolution of density perturbations in the universe.
-To that end, an exact General Relativistic derivation of equation (\ref{eq:delta-standard}) will be compared with the approximate Newtonian derivation.
+In this section it will be shown that the standard relativistic equation~(\ref{eq:delta-standard}) is inadequate to study the evolution of density perturbations in the universe.
+To that end, equation~(\ref{eq:delta-standard}) will be derived from the full set of linearized Einstein equations and conservation laws~(32$^\ast$), or, equivalently,~(62$^\ast$) in the companion article.